-A lot of the time, when a customer uses profanity or yells, they’re baiting you.
-If they can throw you off, get you emotional, or frustrate you, then they have the upper hand.
+A lot of the time, when a customer uses profanity or yells, they're baiting you.
+They have the upper hand if they can throw you off, get you emotional, or frustrate you.
 They want you upset.
 They want you to give in.
-Because, then, they think they’ll have a better chance of getting what they want.
-Even if they don’t get what they want, they’ve felt a sense of power from their rant.
+Because, then, they think they'll have a better chance of getting what they want.
+Even if they don't get what they want, they've felt a sense of power from their rant.

-I sat down with a team of skillful Escalation Agents and one of the questions I asked them was, “What’s your best response to the customer who uses profanity, yells at you, or cuts you off?”
+I sat down with a team of skillful Escalation Agents, and I asked them, "What's your best response to the customer who uses profanity, yells at you, or cuts you off?"

 As they talked, I took notes.
-I walked away with 5 comebacks for the customer who tries to intimidate and bait using words or volume.
+I walked away with five comebacks for the customer who tried to intimidate and bait using words or volume.

 The group gave me these specific phrases:

 One.
-“I’m trying to help you, but if you continue to yell and swear, I am going to ask that you call back another time.
-It’s up to you.”
+"I'm trying to help you, but if you continue to yell and swear, I will ask that you call back another time.
+It's up to you."

 Two.
 "I'm sorry.
 It isn't possible to help while listening to that language.
 If it stops, I can help."

 Three.
-“If a few minutes helps you calm down before we continue, that would be okay.
-You can certainly call us back.”
+"If a few minutes help you calm down before we continue, that would be okay.
+You can certainly call us back."

 Four.
-One person shared, “You have to sound confident and solid.
-If you don’t, they smell weakness and run right over you.”
+One person shared, "You have to sound confident and solid.
+They smell weakness and run right over you if you don't."

-That’s perfect advice.
+That's excellent advice.
 You get the behavior you tolerate.
-So don’t let customers walk all over you.
-Assert yourself, respectfully, and work to regain control.
+So don't let customers walk all over you.
+Assert yourself respectfully, and work to regain control.

-In my De-escalating Intense Interactions course for LinkedIn Learning, I’ll show you how to choose words that create calm with an upset customer.
-I’ll walk you through how to reframe conversations so customers don’t get worked up while venting.
-And, I’ll teach you the absolute best way to handle a customer who yells or uses profanity.
+In my De-escalating Intense Interactions course for LinkedIn Learning, I'll show you how to choose words that create calm with an upset customer.
+I'll walk you through how to reframe conversations so customers don't get worked up while venting.
+And I'll teach you how to handle a customer who yells or uses profanity.

 So join me in this LinkedIn Learning course and learn how to de-escalate intense situations with your customers.